 Lt.
 Commander Charles B. Elwell, Royal Navy - AA, A, 11

 Memorial to AE-1

-This memorial is dedicated to the crew of Royal Australian Navy (RAN) submarine HMAS AE-1 (AE1) missing in action off Rabaul on September 14, 1914 without a out a trace.
+This memorial is dedicated to the crew of Royal Australian Navy (RAN) E-Class Submarine HMAS AE-1 (AE1) missing in action off Rabaul on September 14, 1914 without a out a trace.

 All hands went missing.
 The circumstances of its loss has never been determined and the submarine has never been found.

 During 1945 after the Australian Army occupation of

 the Rabaul area, the Bitapaka War Cemetery was established by the Australian Grave Services.

 Several large tablets and a memorial list the names of the

 unknowns memorialized at the cemetery, without headstones.
 Also known as the "Rabaul Memorial".

 The graves and tall plaques that list the missing in